-During the month of May, we have our most important fund raising event of the year, which is the Maumee Valley Tri-Adventure Race, which is Saturday May 18, 2013.
-It is held at Independence Dam State Park near Defiance.
+During the month of May, we have our most important fund raising event of the year, which is the Maumee Valley Tri-Adventure Race, which is Saturday May 17, 2013.
+It is held at Independence Dam State Park near Defiance, Ohio.
 In this race participants first bike 36 miles on paved back roads.
 The second leg is 6 miles of canoeing/ kayaking on the Maumee River.
 The last leg is backpacking 8 miles with 20% of your weight.
 Awards are given to the best male and female teams in each class.
 People may also do the race solo, or part of a relay team.
 Most people in good shape require 5-6 hours to do the race, but a few have done it in less than 5 hours.
 You can pick up a race brochure at most bike shops, health clubs, and Y.M.C.A.s.
 You can also down- load a brochure by going to www.maumeetriadventurerace.net

 Back in 1847, Henry Dave Thoreau watched red and black ants fight all afternoon, killing each other by the thousands.
 Thoreau asked an interesting question:

-The Naturalist Scouts is directed by Larry Lindsay who is a certified teacher and a local park naturalist.
-Mr. Lindsay is assisted by Brian Fink.
-We will be happy to provide you with references for these people.
+The Naturalist Scouts is directed by Larry Lindsay who is a certified teacher and naturalist.
+Mr. Lindsay is assisted by Steve Henn.
+We will be happy to provide parents with references for these people.

 Don't forget to view the links above, they have more information about the group and trips.